In this post, I’ll reveal the secret meaning of Grease and tell you what that weird flying car scene at the end of the movie Grease really meant.

 Grease, The Warriors and Xanadu – The Trilogy

 The film Grease fully resonates with Greek mythology, and two more related movies prove without a doubt that Grease is truly about the Greek Gods and Goddesses.

 Grease (1978), The Warriors (1979), and Xanadu (1980) form an incredible Greek myth trilogy.
 See how they perfectly line up – 1978, 1979, and 1980.
 For some extra magic, Xanadu was released on 8/08/80.

 How can ‘The Warriors’ be related to ‘Grease’ you’re most probably wondering?
 Many of you probably haven’t even seen this cult classic.
 The Warriors is one of the best gang movies of all time, if not the best.
 You need to watch it.

-If you’re a guy and you haven’t seen ‘The Warriors’ you should do yourself a big favour and stop reading this section now.
+If you’re a guy and you haven’t seen ‘The Warriors’, you should do yourself a big favor and stop reading this section now.
 Jump over to section 3 (Xanadu), further down.
 Then come back to this section of the post and read it at a later date after you’ve seen the movie.

 Any females reading this can keep on reading.
-The Warriors is really a movie for guys, though I’m sure it would also interest a lot of women.
+The Warriors is really a movie for guys, though I’m sure it would also interest many women.

 A brief rundown on The Warriors

 Reading this section on The Warriors will give you some idea of what the movie is about.